Searching for a Partner

 Faithfulness, monogamy, exclusivity during dating (= before marriage), touching (including pecking and kissing) with other people, jealousy.

-With how many people do you want to have sex (or you have had sex with) during your lifetime?
+With how many people do you want to have sex during your lifetime, and with how many have you already had sex with?
 This isn't referring to what you fantasize about, but to the real world.
-Some possible answers: none, one, a few (say, less than 5), quite a few, as many as possible.
+Some possible answers: none, one, a few (say, less than 5), as many as possible.

 Condoms, sexual preferences, sexual toys, pornography.
 What do you find erotic?
 Do you think that sex should be restricted only to genital sex?